Containers vs. Virtual Machines: Another Perspective

 Software containers are all the rage these days.
-They bring a lot of benefits and may push forward the revision of entire software stacks developed in-house, for good reasons.
-Containers are at the base of the cloud native phenomenon, and they bring many benefits to IT systems.
-However, the emphasis put on container technologies and the “cloud native way” may make you forget that it’s all made possible by the underlying layers of IT systems — namely hardware and the hypervisor.
+For good reasons, they bring many benefits and may push forward the revision of entire software stacks developed in-house.
+Containers are at the base of the cloud-native phenomenon, bringing many benefits to IT systems.
+However, the emphasis put on container technologies and the “cloud native way” may make you forget that it’s all made possible by the underlying layers of IT systems — hardware and the hypervisor.

 Building Blocks of the Hybrid Cloud

 In reality, there is not a massive adoption of containers to the detriment of hypervisors.
 Rather, the current state of the market suggests three use cases that are either distinct from one another or may sometimes be observed happening at the same time:

 - IT teams have just finished the deployment and skills acquisition of a fully virtualized environment.

 - IT teams are starting to use containers for testing or specific use cases, such as containerizing web applications or mail servers, thereby adding one more separation layer between the applications and the operating system.
 These containers run on an operating system, which is itself running on virtual machines, for portability and scalability.

 - In a smaller number of cases, companies producing and consuming lots of code that moved to a full cloud environment (public or private) are now going “cloud native.”
 This involves a lot of containerizing of applications, while the virtualization layer runs just between the software platform and the bare metal.

 Virtual machines and containers work together in each case to provide IT operations with efficient architectures and workloads.
 There is no opposition but rather a co-dependence.
 The real difference ultimately lies in the requirements and the use case.
 Systems management and complex environments will emphasize virtualization, while application management will rely more on containers.